open-component-model/ocm-website/content/en/mpas/getting_started.md

 export GITHUB_USER=<your-username>
 ```

-### Bootstrap Mpas
+### Bootstrap MPAS

-To bootstrap Mpas to your Kubernetes cluster, run the following command:
+To bootstrap MPAS to your Kubernetes cluster, run the following command.
+If nothing is specified it will use the KUBECONFIG specified in the user's environment.
+It is also possible to specify a dedicated config using the --kubeconfig option.

 ```bash
 mpas bootstrap github \